christo/vectorbrat/README.md

 ## What is a Vector Display?

 Vector graphics displays are much less common than pixel grids.
 Most TVs and computer screens cut the display into a rectangular matrix, even the old-school glass-tube TVs.
 The picture shown is constructed by refreshing the entire screen many times each second.
-Vector displays trace out points, lines and curves over and over, resulting in a   So what's the difference?
+Vector displays trace out points, lines and curves over and over, resulting in a very high-contrast, smooth path without the stair-step or aliasing particularly noticeable on lower-resolution displays.
+You have to see it in person.

-Whenever shapes with diagonal edges are displayed with pixels, there are often-visible stair-step patterns as if the whole picture was stitched on a tapestry or made of Lego bricks.
-Instead of this, vector displays have completely smooth diagonal lines and edges, which can be more effective for certain kinds of imagery.
-However, people can't appreciate this incredible, visceral difference by watching a video on a phone, computer or TV because, the whole scene is being shown with a grid of pixels!

-You have to see a vector display in person.

 The two most popular forms of vector display are firstly, Cathod Ray Tube (CRT) Oscilloscope, which are usually monochromatic, showing pristine lines on the same glass vacuum tube as pre-1990s TVs, and secondly, lasers, which project an often multicolour beam of light that traces arbitrary shapes in space.
-In order to be most useful for displaying graphics, the oscilloscope should have an XY mode, which allows it to trace a path of any shape and the laser ought to support the same kind of control, typically through the ILDA standard.
+The oscilloscope should have an XY mode, which allows it to trace a path of any shape and the laser ought to support the same kind of control, typically through the ILDA standard.
 The tradeoffs between each display are:

 | CRT Oscilloscope | RGB ILDA Laser  |
 | ---------------- | --------------- |